Sugar is a natural ingredient that has been part of the human diet for thousands of years.

 On the other hand, white sugar is sweeter, so you can use less of it to attain your desired taste.
 Its neutral flavor makes it a versatile ingredient in baking, working well in fruit sponges and sweet pastries.

-Summary White and brown sugar are used similarly in cooking.
+White and brown sugar are used similarly in cooking.
 However, brown sugar contains molasses, which will affect the taste and color of food.

 Whether you choose white or brown sugar comes down to personal preference, as taste and color are the main differences between the two.